OpenNebula/docs/source/operation/network_management/manage_vnets.rst

     $ onevnet list
-    ID USER         GROUP        NAME            CLUSTER    BRIDGE   LEASES 0 admin        oneadmin     Private         -          vbr1         10 1 helen        users        MyVNET          -          vbr1          0
+    ID USER         GROUP        NAME            CLUSTER    BRIDGE   LEASES 0 admin        oneadmin     Private         -          vbr1         10 7 helen        users        MyVNET          -          vbr1          0

-Note that VNET Private shows 10 address leases in use, and leased to VNET 1.
-Also note that both VNETs share the same configuration, e.g. BRIDGE vbr1.
-You can verify this details with ``onevnet show`` command.
+Note that Private shows 10 address leases in use, those reserved by Virtual Network 7.
+Also note that both networks share the same configuration, e.g. ``BRIDGE``.

 Reservations can include advanced options such as:

-- The AR where you want to make the reservation from in the source VNET
+- The AR where you want to make the reservation from in the source Virtual Network
 - The starting IP or MAC to make the reservation from

-A reservation can be remove just as a regular VNET:
+A reservation can be remove just as a regular Virtual Network:

 .. code::